python/devguide/committing.rst

   feature/bugfix.

-It is of course okay to pile up several commits to one branch and merge them into another in one merge commit.
+It is of course okay to pile up several commits to one branch and merge them into another in one commit.

 Handling Others' Code